bustoutsolutions/siesta/Examples/GithubBrowser/README.md

     - set up a Siesta service,
     - send an authentication header, and
     - add a custom response transformers that:
-        - wrap all JSON responses with SwiftJSON,
+        - wrap all JSON responses with SwiftyJSON,
         - map endpoints to models, and
         - replace Siesta’s default error messages with Github-provided messages when present.